-British Airways Cancels 'Nearly 100 Percent' Of Flights Due To Pilot Strike
+British Airways Cancels 'Nearly 100 Percent' Of Flights Because Of Pilot Strike

 Faced with the prospect of a widespread pilot strike, British Airways is giving its customers some simple advice: "please do not go to the airport."